 - 1) Attach the lever hoist via its hook to an anchor point

-- 2) Attach the chain to the load securely, ensuring it is evenly balanced.
+- 2) Attach the chain to the load securely.
+Balancing the load is paramount.

 - 3) Push the ratchet lever to the raise or up position